Biophysical Interactions and Sensing Lab

 – Investigation of molecular interactions relevant to virus entry into living cells via single molecule force spectroscopy and fluorescence microscopy, in collaboration with Prof. Mark Marsh (UCL MRC Laboratory for Molecular Cell Biology);

-– New microscopy development: combined light-sheet fluorescence microscopy and optical tweezers for force-sensing;
+– Development of novel microscopy techniques: combined light-sheet fluorescence microscopy and dual-beam optical tweezers for force-sensing;

 – Investigation of the role of physical forces in antigen extraction by B cells, in collaboration with Dr. Pavel Tolar (Francis Crick Institute).